dnaranjo89/ImageStore/readme.md

 * https://quiet-wave-8914.herokuapp.com/images.json (The first time run it's a bit slower since it's a free account in Heroku and the server is sleeping when not used)

 The solutions could be:
-* Simply using a S3 to store the images.
-I've never used any so far but I'm sure Amazon S3 it's really easy to use.
-I'm not sure if setting the production server is something that is expected for me to do but if so, please let me know and I will gladly do it.
 * Serving it from a VPS where you are free to store your content.
 But this option would requite more effort.
+* Simply using a S3 (i.e. Amazon S3) to store the images.

+_I'm not sure if setting the production server is something that is expected for me to do but if so, please let me know and I will gladly do it._